Multisystem inflammatory syndrome in children (MIS-C) and COVID-19

 Many specialists consider MIS-C to be a complication of COVID-19.
 Without early diagnosis and appropriate management and treatment, MIS-C can lead to severe problems with vital organs, such as the heart, lungs or kidneys.
 In rare cases, MIS-C could result in permanent damage or even death.

-The best way to help prevent your child from getting MIS-C is to take action to avoid exposure to the COVID-19 virus and teach your child how to do the same.
+If you or your child haven’t been vaccinated, you can take many steps to prevent yourselves from getting the COVID-19 virus and spreading it to others.
 The CDC recommends following these precautions for avoiding exposure to the virus that causes COVID-19:

 - Keep hands clean.
 Wash hands often with soap and water for at least 20 seconds.
 If soap and water aren't available, use a hand sanitizer that contains at least 60% alcohol.